koder77/l1vm/NETBSD-README.txt

 #define NETBSD_RAM 1

 And if you get missing library errors, that a library can not be load.
-Then use "ldd libraryname.so" to find out what is missing:
+Then use "ldd libraryname.so" to find out what is missing.

-I had to copy the libsodium:

-$ sudo cp /usr/pkg/lib/libsodium.so /usr/lib/libsodium.so.26

-To make the math library "libl1vmmath.so" loading.
+You have to set the library path in the ".shrc" file:

+export PATH="$HOME/l1vm/bin:$PATH"
+export LD_LIBRARY_PATH="$HOME/l1vm/bin:/usr/pkg/lib:/usr/lib:/usr/X11R7/lib:$LD_LIBRARY_PATH"
+export L1VM_ROOT="$HOME/l1vm/"

 Now reboot and the new values should be set.